-I was often told that I walk with my legs, a bit too apart, like a penguin.
+I was often told that I walk with my legs a bit too apart, like a penguin.
 Wonder to call it normal, since so many people have pointed this out that at some point of time, I did think of myself having some defect or disorder.

 You walk as if you are coming to hit someone, they would say.

 ‘They’ include my friends, my colleagues and my mother who obviously has to take care of how I look, dress up, talk and walk!
 Even while I struggled painfully in the only heels I got for my graduation day, she persuaded me to buy more.

-So these days I just think a little less and walk more.
+So these days, I just think a little less and walk more.